desertedman/CHIP-8/README.md

 ## Known Issues

 - Resizing window larger than its original size crops the image
-- Space Invaders does not function correctly
+- Space Invaders does not function correctly.
+Space Invaders relies on SuperChip quirks which I have chosen not to implement.

 ## TODO